Breakthrough/PySceneDetect/docs/cli/detectors.rst

 Options
 ------------------------------------------------------------------------

-.. option:: --threshold VAL, -t VAL
+.. option:: -t VAL, --threshold VAL

-  Threshold value that the content_val frame metric must exceed to trigger a new scene.
-Refers to frame metric content_val in stats file. [default: ``27.0``]
+  Threshold (float) that frame score must exceed to trigger a cut.
+Refers to "content_val" in stats file.

+  Default: ``27.0``

-.. option:: --weights, -w
+.. option:: -w HUE SAT LUM EDGE, --weights HUE SAT LUM EDGE

-  Weights of the 4 components used to calculate content_val in the form (delta_hue, delta_sat, delta_lum, delta_edges). [default: ``1.000, 1.000, 1.000, 0.000``]
+  Weights of 4 components used to calculate frame score from (delta_hue, delta_sat, delta_lum, delta_edges).

+  Default: ``1.000, 1.000, 1.000, 0.000``

-.. option:: --luma-only, -l
+.. option:: -l, --luma-only

-  Only consider luma (brightness) channel.
+  Only use luma (brightness) channel.
 Useful for greyscale videos.
-Equivalent to setting -w/--weights to 0, 0, 1, 0.
+Equivalent to setting "-w 0 0 1 0".

-.. option:: --kernel-size N, -k N
+.. option:: -k N, --kernel-size N

   Size of kernel for expanding detected edges.
 Must be odd integer greater than or equal to 3.
-If unset, kernel size is estimated using video resolution. [default: ``auto``]
+If unset, kernel size is estimated using video resolution.

+  Default: ``auto``

-.. option:: --min-scene-len TIMECODE, -m TIMECODE
+.. option:: -m TIMECODE, --min-scene-len TIMECODE

   Minimum length of any scene.
-Overrides global min-scene-len (-m) setting.
-TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn.
+Overrides global option :option:`-m/--min-scene-len <scenedetect -m>`.
+TIMECODE can be specified in frames (:option:`-m=100 <-m>`), in seconds with `s` suffix (:option:`-m=3.5s <-m>`), or timecode (:option:`-m=00:01:52.778 <-m>`).

+.. program:: scenedetect detect-threshold

 ``detect-threshold``
 ========================================================================

 Perform threshold detection algorithm on input video.

-Detects fades in/out based on average frame pixel value compared against ``-t``/``--threshold``.
+Detects fade-in and fade-out events using average pixel values.
+Resulting cuts are placed between adjacent fade-out and fade-in events.

 Examples
 ------------------------------------------------------------------------